oozcitak/eve-corp-portal/README.md

       </Directory>
     </VirtualHost>

 You can now restart your http server and if all goes well, you can log in to the portal.
-For your first login use the username `admin` and `password `admin`.
+For your first login enter username `admin` and `password `admin`.
 Once you log in, go to your profile page and change your password.

+You now need to configure the director API key.
+First create a character in game and give it director right.
+Now go to the [EVE Online API page](http://www.eveonline.com/api/default.asp) and copy the API key for this character.
+Go to the admin page, select the portal admin option and paste your API key here.
+Your corporation and member information will be fetched using this API key.
+It may take up to 24 hours for the changes to take effect.

+You can now announce your brand new corp portal to your members.
+Once they login with their API keys, they will have access to the portal with their in-game roles, character names and portraits fetched from the API.

 # Disclaimer

+I am not affiliated with [EVE Online](http://www.eveonline.com/)e or [CCP Games](http://www.ccpgames.com/).
+Also, I no longer maintain this project and will not provide support for it.
+If you are stuck, you are on your own.

 # License

+This CMS is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).
+Some text and images used in the project are properties of [CCP Games](http://www.ccpgames.com/).
+Please read and abide by the EVE Online [terms of service](http://www.eveonline.com/pnp/terms.asp), [EULA](http://www.eveonline.com/pnp/eula.asp) and [website terms of use](http://www.eveonline.com/pnp/termsofuse.asp).